Trash & Recycling

 Bulky waste includes large items that do not fit into barrels or bins such as: water heaters, furnaces, bed springs, mattresses, dressers, couches, washers, dryers, stoves, tables, chairs, refrigerators, freezers, air conditioners, and patio furniture.

 IMPORTANT NOTE: TO PROTECT CHILDREN, PLEASE REMOVE OR SECURE ALL APPLIANCE DOORS.
+DURING COVID-19 AND UNTIL FURTHER NOTICE, BULKY ITEM PICK-UP WILL HAPPEN ON ASSIGNED TRASH COLLECTION DAY AFTER SCHEDULING A PICK-UP.

 E-waste such as a television, computer, or printer is NOT considered a bulky item.
 Athens Services accepts residential e-waste four (4) times a year at no charge.
 Call Athens Services at 888-336-6100 to schedule an e-waste pick-up.
 You can also call (800) 98-TOXIC for information on proper disposal.